Abigail ‘Astronaut Abby’ Harrison , Founder of The Mars Generation and International STEAM and Space Ambassador

 Years ago as a young child, around the age of 5, I remember looking up at the night sky and dreaming of someday going there.
 I didn’t know how and I didn’t know when but I knew that I would go to space.

-My outreach work is a part of who I am, I love it yet it will not help me reach my dreams.
-I work everyday towards my goal to become a scientist and my dream to become an astronaut and hopefully part of the first crew to Mars.
+While running The Mars Generation, I also continue to work towards my own dreams to become a PhD astrobiologist and eventually to become an astronaut and hopefully part of the first crew to Mars.
 Currently I am attending school at Wellesley College in Massachusetts, studying astrophysics and microbiology.
 I hope to enter directly into a doctoral program after completing my undergraduate degree.
-I’m also an avid scuba diver, and I’m hoping to reach the Scuba Master certification by the end of the year.
-Additionally, I’ve started training to be a pilot.
-I study both Chinese and Russian and can carry on a very short conversation in both.

 My outreach work may not help me to become an astronaut, but it is incredibly important work and a big part of my own journey to Mars.
 As an advocate for space, STEM and dreaming big I work to inspire the many kids and adults who have a dream but aren’t sure if they should move forward with it.
 Every time someone sends me a message or approaches me after I speak, to tell me I’ve inspired them, I am incredibly inspired to continue to reach for my own Mars.
 I am endlessly grateful for people’s willingness to share their own dreams and reach for their own Mars.
 Thank you for being a part of my journey.
 Thank you for supporting the future of space.